dva81/dva81.github.io/_posts/2025-07-01-Canvas Ghosts Solving the Silent Power Apps Bug.md

 ## The Fix: Clean Import, Clean Result

-So I escalated.
 First, I migrated the solution to a newly provisioned developer environment ('DEV', EU region).
 Fresh install, clean start.
 Imported the unmanaged solution.
 Same result.
 The ghost traveled with us.

-Then I tried something else.
+Then we tried something else.
 I took a copy of the application as a `.msapp` file and uploaded it directly into the new environment—not as a solution import, but as a raw file injection.
 Suddenly, it worked.
 UI appeared.
 Controls rendered. `OnStart` logic triggered.
 The monitoring session populated like it should.
 The app, in every sense, had come back to life.

-That triggered the “why?” reflex.
+> That triggered the “why?” reflex.
 What changed?

 Turns out, the new environment had a specific setting: **code components were not allowed**.
 During import, a code component embedded in the app was quietly stripped out.
 That component—previously invisible and not throwing errors—was the blocker all along.
 Once removed, everything downstream behaved normally.